Kfarsghab

-Kfarsghab is composed of two geographically separated settlements: Kfarsghab, a high mountain village, and Morh Kfarsghab, a plain village, respectively inhabited in summers and in winters.
-It is a typical organization of pastoral and agricultural Mediterranean communities where seasonal fixed transhumance is still practised.
+Kfarsghab is actually two geographically separated settlements: Kfarsghab, a high mountain village, and Morh Kfarsghab, a plain village, respectively inhabited in summers and in winters.
+It is a typical organization of pastoral and agricultural Mediterranean communities where transhumance, which is a seasonal movement of livestock between fixed summer and winter pastures, is still practised.

 The Lebanese hailing from Kfarsghab number 20,000 worldwide.
 95% of them live outside Lebanon, mainly in Australia and the United States.

 Etymology

 The Semitic name of Kfarsghab is composed of two parts: kfar and sghab.
 The first part, kfar, comes from the Semitic root kpr which in the context corresponds to the common Semitic noun kapar that means village.
-For the second part, sghab, it comes from the Semitic root sgb which means to make strong, safe.
+For the second part, sghab, comes from the Semitic root sgb which means to make strong, safe.
 A second possibility could be the name of a person Segub.

 Given the above references, the etymological meaning of Kfarsghab could be "the fortified village" or "the village of Segub", Segub being a person name in this latter case.

 For the local people, Kfarsghab is referred to as jurid (جرد [ɡurd]).
 The word is of Arabic origin and means the arid barren land.

 History

 Kfarsghab predates Christianity.
-However, like most villages in the Qadisha valley, Kfarsghab's history began with the settlement of the Maronites in Mount Lebanon during the 10th century.
-And until the middle of the 18th century Kfarsghab was a village of modest importance, with a total population not exceeding 150 inhabitants.
+However, like most villages in the Qadisha valley, Kfarsghab's known history began with the settlement of the Maronites in Mount Lebanon during the 10th century.
+Until the middle of the 18th century Kfarsghab was a village of modest importance, with a total population not exceeding 150 inhabitants.